Quick links: help overview · MacVim reference · quick reference · commands index · user manual · reference manual

 can be used to do things depending on the

-triggered halfway executing another event,
+executing another event, especially if file

-anything else that takes time is involved.
+takes time is involved.

 TermResponseAll